SalmaaHamza/Mammography-Report-Generation-UI/README.md

 # Mammography-Report-Generation-UI
-in Code folder there is two folders one for client side "Angular Application" and one for server side "ASP.NET MVC Application"
+In Code folder there is two folders one for client-side "Angular Application" and one for server-side "ASP.NET MVC Application"